ANALYSIS-Debt-laden Italy looks no less vulnerable as rates shoot higher

 By Dhara Ranasinghe and Yoruk Bahceli

-LONDON, July 20 (Reuters) - Debt-laden Italy finds itself in markets' crosshairs again, as the prospect of a collapse in its national unity government coincides with the European Central Bank preparing to deliver its first interest rate rise in 11 years.
+LONDON, July 21 (Reuters) - Debt-laden Italy finds itself in markets' crosshairs again, as a collapse in its national unity government coincides with the European Central Bank preparing to deliver its first interest rate rise in 11 years.

 Like other indebted euro zone countries, Italy has spent the past few years when cash was cheap and plentiful trying to reduce its vulnerability to rising rates and market panic.